-There are somethings that we simply cannot control, things like the weather, the progression of time, and the lifespans of ourselves and others.
-The rest of our lives is spent wrapped up in trying to control every single detail in our days.
+There are some things that we simply cannot control, things like the weather, the progression of time, and the lifespans of ourselves and others.
+The rest of our lives is spent wrapped up in trying to control every single detail of our days.
 We often become frustrated when we can’t change the way others think.

 Death as an emotion though is the feeling we are presented with when we come face to face with forces we truly cannot change.
 We may feel small in the universe as we come to terms with the fact that some things are truly out of our hands— for better or for worse.

 There are two ways that this feeling of powerlessness can manifest.

 This could present as frustration at one’s circumstance.
 Knowing we are not all-powerful can often breed a victim mentality, accompanied by thoughts like “This isn’t fair!” or “Why me?”
 This response to powerlessness is draining and serves as a short road to despair.